 Students should be able to conduct an oral history interview, which can support an engaging online essay that addresses a significant development in U.S. history between 1945 and 2000.

 How to Begin

-- During Fall Pause, students should identify an interview subject who can remember participating in some event or era (pre-2000) described by H.W.
+- During Spring Break, students should identify an interview subject who can remember participating in some event or era (pre-2000) described by H.W.
 Brands in his survey of US history since 1945 (American Dreams).
 Make sure this family member or friend is willing to participate in the project and will be available to you for multiple interviews.
 Students must secure written permission from their subjects.

 - Interview with filmmaker Jake Boritt (below); see especially advice on interviewing at 3:50 mark

 Researching in Secondary Sources

 To help improve your understanding of context, begin with a careful reading of the sections of the Brands book relevant to your topic.
 Remember to consult both his endnotes and index from American Dreams.
 Then continue your research using high quality reference sources, like American National Biography Online (Library Database finder) and Encyclopedia Brittanica Online, Encyclopedia of US Political History, or Oxford Research Encyclopedia of American History (all via database finder).
 Take advantage of both the online library catalog (including the clickable subject links from the catalog record) and Google Books.
 Also, make sure to use specialized journal databases like JSTOR and America: History & Life (both via library database finder) to help find relevant articles on your subject.
 Most timelines and final essays will demonstrate a mix of research into various types of sources, and will provide citations to at least a few or perhaps even several published sources in addition to Brands and the oral history interview itself.
 To help organize your research effort, please consult the History Research Guide from the Dickinson library.

 Research Assignment Details